Search programs

 According to the Bureau of Labor Statistics (BLS), overall employment of nurse practitioners will grow 45% through 2032, translating to 118,600 new jobs.
 Nursing practitioners also enjoy higher salaries than registered nurses (RNs), with a median annual wage of $121,610.

 Earning a nurse practitioner’s master’s degree online can be a convenient, cost-effective way to pursue a career in this field, but first, students must find the right program.
 That’s why Intelligent.com reviewed dozens of programs and compiled this list of the best online nurse practitioner master’s degrees.
-Students can also use this guide to learn more about what to expect from an online nurse practitioner master’s program, career opportunities, and guidance on choosing a program.
+We also interviewed Blanca Villagomez, a program counselor and coordinator at UC-Irvine, for her insights into how to choose an online nurse practitioner degree program and what to consider when deciding between an in-person and online program.

 What Can I Expect from an Online Nurse Practitioner Master’s Degree Program?